RedVoxInc/redvox-python-sdk/docs/python_sdk/station/README.md

 ### Station Properties

-These are the properties of the Station class:
+These are the properties of the Station class and their default values:
 1. `id`: string; id of the station, default None
 2. `uuid`: string; uuid of the station, default None
 3. `data`: dictionary of sensor type and sensor data associated with the station, default empty dictionary